turingschool/front-end-curriculum/lessons/jquery-dom-traversal-and-manipulation.md

 * Append `<span class="died">(Died)<span>` to the the `term` column.
 * **Bonus**: Add a radio button before the number in each row.

-## Lecture, Part Five: Simple Event Binding
+## Part Five: Simple Event Binding

 ### Event Driven Programming